namantam1/x86-assembly/README.md

 **Important points to remember:**

-- To push value to stack use `pushl` instruction, `%esp` gets subtracted by 4 to point to new top of stack.
+- To push value to stack use `pushl` instruction, `%esp` gets subtracted by 4 to point to the new top of the stack.
   ```asm
   pushl $4 # push value 4 into stack
   ```